OPS-E2E-PPE/VBA-Docs/api/Publisher.MailMergeFilters.Application.md

 ---
-title: MailMergeFilters.Application Property (Publisher) ms.prod: publisher
+title: MailMergeFilters.Application property (Publisher)
 api_name:
 - Publisher.MailMergeFilters.Application
 ms.assetid: daefa869-1790-0c21-3c4f-9bb72003741c
-ms.date: 06/08/2017
+ms.date: 06/11/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MailMergeFilters.Application Property (Publisher)
+# MailMergeFilters.Application property (Publisher)

-Used without an object qualifier, this property returns an  **[Application](Publisher.Application.md)** object that represents the current instance of Publisher.
-Used with an object qualifier, this property returns an  **Application** object that represents the creator of the specified object.
+When used without an object qualifier, this property returns an **[Application](Publisher.Application.md)** object that represents the current instance of Publisher.

+When used with an object qualifier, this property returns an **Application** object that represents the creator of the specified object.

 When used with an OLE Automation object, it returns the object's application.

 ## Syntax

- _expression_. **Application**
+_expression_.**Application**

- _expression_ A variable that represents a  **MailMergeFilters** object.
+_expression_ A variable that represents a **[MailMergeFilters](Publisher.MailMergeFilters.md)** object.

 ## Example

 This example displays the version and build information for Publisher.

 ```vb
 With Application